Statistics on emoji use in business communication for 2023

 |3.
 Party Popper 🎉 (0.88%)||3.
 Face with Tears of Joy 😂 (1.23%)|

 |4.
 Slightly Smiling Face 🙂 (0.53%)||4.
 Eyes 👀 (0.64%)|

 |5.
 Smiling Face with Heart-Eyes 😍 (0.39%)||5.
 Plus ➕ (0.54%)|

 Emoji use in work emails

-- 19% of respondents perceive them as friendly.
+- 19% of respondents perceive emojis in work emails as friendly,

-- 13.8% say they see emails with emojis as informal.
+- 13.8% say they see them as informal,

 - 9.1% say emojis can make work emails appear more personal.